 Why Your Facebook Reach Is So Low Right Now

 You’re not alone.
-Reach has been on a steady decline for businesses for a couple years now, especially since Facebook switched from Edgerank to the machine learning algorithm in 2013.
+Reach has been on a steady decline for businesses for a couple years now, especially since Facebook switched from Edgerank to the machine learning algorithm.

 Granted, you can boost your reach with boosted Facebook posts.
 But that’s not organic.